Inuit voices lacking at TMAC’s Nunavut Water Board hearings

 What struck Maksagak was how much hadn’t been worked out before the board hearing—important issues to protect the land and the wildlife and get the mine moving into production, he said.

-Maksagak also noted how TMAC and officials from Indian and Northern Affairs Canada seemed to be calling the shots, by asking for numerous delays during the board meeting to work out their differences and then requesting to file new documents.
+Maksagak also noted how TMAC and officials from Indigenous and Northern Affairs Canada seemed to be calling the shots, by asking for numerous delays during the board meeting to work out their differences and then requesting to file new documents.

 The overall impression: “Now they’re telling you what they’re going to do and when they’re going to do it.”